 - i.
 The Contractor will be paid in accordance with the following Basis of Payment for Work performed pursuant to this Contract. - ii.
 For the provision of services as described in Annex A Statement of Work, the Contractor will be paid the all inclusive firm per rate(s) below in the performance of this Contract, GST extra. - iii.
-Frequencies of scheduled maintenance intervals for each unit will be arranged between the client and the maintenance service contractor(s) after the contracts have been awarded. - iv.
 If, during the performance of the Work, the Contractor encounters number(s) of devices that are substantially different from the numbers of devices listed in Appendix C supplied to the Contractor, the Contractor shall give notice to Canada immediately upon becoming